The "silent epidemic".

 4. Loss of sexual desire and personal confidence.
 What’s harder to measure is the very personal effects of all this on women, especially in their personal confidence and most intimate relationships.

 The vaginal wall before and after menopause.
-As estrogen levels drop, so does natural cellular resilience and structure leading to thinning, tearing, itching, sexual discomfort and general discomfort.
+As hormone levels drop, so does natural cellular resilience and structure leading to thinning, tearing, itching, sexual discomfort and general discomfort.

 Deep change at a cellular level

-Postmenopause also means weaker hair and nail growth for many women.
+Menopause and postmenopause also means weaker hair and nails for many women.

-The permanent drop in estrogen levels postmenopause doesn’t just change things “down under”.
-Because it affects your body’s whole cellular system, you’ll probably also notice weaker, thinner hair and nail growth too.
+The drop in hormone levels in menopause and postmenopause doesn’t just change things “down under”.
+Because it affects your body’s whole cellular system, you’ll probably also notice weaker, thinner hair and nails too.
 That’s why a holistic approach is needed to for postmenopausal health, combining both targeted and systemic methods.

 As estrogen levels drop permanently during menopause, so does the the strength of hair and nail cellular structure.